Shou/blog/_posts/2016-10-27-Type-Combinators.md

 a :: Either String $ Maybe Int
 ```

 You'd want to use type-level combinators for the same reasons you'd want them at the value-level: they're syntactic conveniences.
-They often strip parentheses away, or shave charcters off.
+They often strip parentheses away, or shave characters off.

 Some operators should be familiar to any users who've dealt with value-level combinators in `base`.
 Applicative patterns such as `<$>` with `<*>` are for example possible, but without the applicative-ness of it.